 7. Data security

 We take appropriate technical and organizational measures to ensure data security appropriate to the risk involved.
-However, we can unfortunately not guarantee absolute data security.
+However, we cannot guarantee absolute data security.

-Access to our website is via transport encryption (SSL / TLS, in particular with the Hypertext Transfer Protocol Secure, abbreviated HTTPS).
+Access to our website is via transport encryption (SSL / TLS, especially with the Hypertext Transfer Protocol Secure, abbreviated HTTPS).
 Most browsers mark transport encryption with a padlock in the address bar.

-Our digital communication is subject - like basically any digital communication - to mass surveillance without any reason or suspicion as well as other surveillance by security authorities in Switzerland, the rest of Europe, the United States of America (USA) and other countries.
+Our digital communication is subject - like basically any digital communication - to mass surveillance without cause or suspicion and other monitoring by security authorities in Switzerland, the rest of Europe, the United States of America (USA) and other countries.
 We cannot directly influence the corresponding processing of personal data by secret services, police agencies and other security authorities.

 8. Use of the Website